 Non-practising registration is available under section 73 of the Health Practitioner Regulation National Law (National Law) to individuals who hold or have held general registration as a paramedic under the National Law.
 Non-practising registration allows a person to remain on the register and to continue to use the protected title ‘paramedic’.
 Paramedics who hold non-practising registration must not practise the profession at all.

-All registered paramedics who wish to apply for non-practising registration can only apply through their AHPRA online services account.
+All registered and previously registered paramedics who wish to apply for non-practising registration can only apply through their Ahpra online services account.